 Your car has several features that affect the driving dynamics and performance.

-Drive modes Your car has different drive modes to choose from, which are suited for different kinds of driving ng Selecting a drive mode changes the driving Drive modes iour car has directent drive modes to choose from, which are suited for directent kinds of driving ig.
-Selecting a drive mode changes the driving

-$\ \, \text{dynamics and can sometimes affect what settings are available.}$ the car's systems active.
+Drive modesYour car has different drive modes to choose from, which are suited for different kinds of driving.
+Selecting a drive mode changes the driving dynamics and can sometimes affect what settings are available.